privong/Astronomy/README.md

 ## Directories

-* `Archives/`		Pulling data from online archives
+* --ArchivesTools/--		Pulling data from online archives.
+This is now [its own repo](https://github.com/privong/ArchiveTools).
 * `DataAnalysis/`		assist with processing/analysis of reduced data
 * `DataReduction/`		data reduction scripts (often pipelines)
 * `General/`		general use files, other scripts may depend on files in here
-* `Observing/`		scripts related to observation planning and execution.
+* --ObservingTools--		scripts related to observation planning and execution.
+This is now [its own repo](https://github.com/privong/ObservingTools).
-* --`PaperTools/`--			Paper writing and bibliography management tools.
-This now [its own repo](https://github.com/privong/PaperTools)
+* --PaperTools/--			Paper writing and bibliography management tools.
+This is now [its own repo](https://github.com/privong/PaperTools).
-* --`SimulationTools/`--	Scripts related to analyzing outputs of simulations.
+* --SimulationTools/--	Scripts related to analyzing outputs of simulations.
 This is now [its own repo](https://github.com/privong/SimulationTools).
 Currently this includes the Zeno N-body/SPH code (http://www.ifa.hawaii.edu/faculty/barnes/zeno/).
-* `Talks/`			Tools to assist with managing talks written in LaTeX/beamer.
+* --Talks/--			Tools to assist with managing talks written in LaTeX/beamer.
+This is now [its own repo](https://github.com/privong/TalkTools).

 ## Dependencies